Image of Statue of Justice

 There is no set range of A-Level (or equivalent) subjects that are required to apply to study Law at Jesus.

-Decisions regarding admission are made based on the applicant’s pre-existing school record, predicted school record (if applicable), performance on the National Admissions Test for Law and interview performance, together with any other relevant circumstances (including extenuating circumstances).
+Decisions regarding admission are made based on the applicant’s pre-existing school record, predicted school record (if applicable), performance on the National Admissions Test for Law (commonly referred to as LNAT) and interview performance, together with any other relevant circumstances (including extenuating circumstances).
 A holistic assessment of a candidate’s performance is made – in other words, if you do not do well in one aspect of the process, that does not mean that you will necessarily not be made an offer of admission.

 Written assessment